 Annie Get Your Gun

-Annie Get Your Gun is led by Sara Stout, marking her second show as a director with LPI.
-Lending a helping hand as Stage Manager is Ashton Rathke.
-John Robertson returns as Music Director with the support of Mary Ann Bichler as rehearsal accompanist.
-New to LPI, Carter Krzyzaniak will be choreographer.
-Rhonda Kamenick will be setting the tone and bringing us to the wild west leading costumes, and Nick Shircel with lights and sound.
-Long-time set director, Mike Schwab, returns to bring the scenes to life.
-This show also would not be possible without the help of the countless volunteers that give their time, talent and energy to Lakeshore Productions.
+Annie Get Your Gun was directed by Sara Stout, marking her second show as a director with LPI.
+Ashton Rathke lent a helping hand as stage manager.
+John Robertson returned as Music Director with the support of Mary Ann Bichler as rehearsal accompanist.
+LPI newcomer, Carter Krzyzaniak (choreographer) blew everyone away with his energetic, fresh choreography.
+Kim Dussault dazzled audiences with her costume design, and Nick Shircel, as tech director ,made the cast shine in the light with his light and sound design.
+Long-time set director, Mike Schwab, once again did an amazing job setting the stage for Buffalo Bill’s Wild West show and more.
+As always, this show would not have been possible without the help of the countless volunteers that give their time, talent and energy to Lakeshore Productions.